oplikos/cse15l-lab-reports/example.md

 Hello
 this is how to do header with one "#" then 2 then 3 ...
-# header one by default biger font
+# header one by default bigger font and gets underline

-## two hashtage and smaller font
+## two hashtage and smaller font and by default it gets underline

 ###  three hashtages